acacha/laravel-social/README.md

 At class `LaravelSocialServiceProvider` you can modify `$enabled` field to change enabled social providers.
 Also remember to changes your views to add/remove action/links to social auth.

+Also you have to change static variable `$socialNetworks` in file ConfigureSocialServicesManager to add your extra social providers.

 ### Github ###

 The cli wizard will propose you to go to page: